 Keeping Children Safe in Education (September 2023) acknowledges that "many children have unlimited and unrestricted access to the internet via mobile phone networks (i.e. 3G, 4G and 5G)."
-It highlights the need for schools to have a clear policy statement on, and carefully consider "how this is managed on their premises and reflect this in their mobile and smart technology policy and their child protection policy."
+It highlights the need for schools to have a clear policy statement on, and carefully consider "how this is managed on their premises and reflect this in their mobile and smart technology policy and their child protection policy.".

 At Fenstanton and Hilton Primary School, our Mobile Phones in School Policy states the following: Where a pupil does bring a mobile phone to school, the phone must remain switched off and handed to the school office for safekeeping during the school day.
 Phones may not be used for any purpose on school premises or during off-site activities, such as swimming or sports.
 Under no circumstances should there be access to phones during the school day.
+Phones may not be taken on school trips, including residential trips.